 Restless leg syndrome

 Restless leg syndrome (RLS) is a nervous system disorder that triggers uncomfortable sensations in the legs.
 A person who has RLS will experience an uncontrollable urge to move the legs.
-According to the National Institute of Neurological Disorders and Stroke (NINDS), these urges usually worsen at night.
+According to the

 People with RLS may also experience the following: